jeanc18rlos/dental-vip-cms/src/pages/en/specialties/general-dentistry.md

       answer: "<p>Halitosis, also known as bad breath, is defined as the set of unpleasant odors that are emitted through the mouth.
-It is a problem that affects one in three people and is associated with poor oral hygiene or diseases of the oral cavity, although sometimes, it can be a clinical manifestation of some other systemic or gastrointestinal disease.</p>\n"
+It is a problem that affects one in three people and is associated with poor oral hygiene or diseases of the oral cavity; although sometimes, it can be a clinical manifestation of some other systemic or gastrointestinal disease.</p>\n"
     - question: Which is the best oral hygiene technique?
       answer: "<p>That which is practiced religiously after each meal and that contemplates